Yes, You Can! How To Build An Ice Rink In Your Backyard.

 - Choose lumber, plywood, or hockey rink boards for containment walls

 - Follow the bracket spacing chart.
 Remember, 4 feet apart or tighter when using 3/4" plywood.

 - Use Iron Sleek Corner Brackets to secure rink corners, use at least 2 steel brackets per corner.
 For more on corners click here.

-- Iron Sleek Extension Bracket allows for higher board heights due to excessive land grade (can be easily purchased aftermarket as needed after rink is built).
-If you have a lot of land grade, you may need one of our Iron Sleek Outrigger Kits for sale as well.
+- Iron Sleek's Ice Rink Extension Brackets allow for higher board heights due to excessive land grade (can be easily purchased aftermarket as needed after rink is built).
+If you have a lot of land grade, you may need our Ice Rink Outrigger Kit for sale as well.